CN-UPB/Pishahang/docs/developers/developing.rst

 Linting and Code Formatting
 ---------------------------

-All python projects are configured to use flake8 for linting and Black for code formatting.
+All python projects are configured to use flake8 for linting and Black and isort for code formatting.
 It is advisable to configure your editor to run these tools within the virtual environment that Poetry provides.